Advancing clothing system

-:money_bag: 2.
-Clothing Prices and Tiers
+:money_bag: Prices and Tiers

 • Every item has a specific price in Meow, reflecting its quality, brand, seasonal function, and social status.